dotnet/csharpstandard/standard/classes.md

 An async method returning a task type is said to be ***task-returning***.

-The exact definition of the task types is implementation-defined, but from the language’s point of view, a task type is in one of the states *incomplete*, *succeeded* or *faulted*.
+Task types can vary in their exact definition, but from the language’s point of view, a task type is in one of the states *incomplete*, *succeeded* or *faulted*.
 A *faulted* task records a pertinent exception.
 A *succeeded* `«TaskType»<T>` records a result of type `T`.
 Task types are awaitable, and tasks can therefore be the operands of await expressions ([§12.9.8](expressions.md#1298-await-expressions)).

 > *Example*: The task type `MyTask<T>` is associated with the task builder type `MyTaskMethodBuilder<T>` and the awaiter type `Awaiter<T>`:
 >